HOW THE MANUFACTURING INDUSTRY CAN MANAGE CHALLENGES BROUGHT ON BY TRADE TARIFFS

 If you work in the manufacturing industry, then you have probably had numerous discussions about trade tariffs in 2018.
 There is a growing level of uncertainty in the manufacturing world as the next wave of tariffs on steel and aluminum hit contribution margin.
 The wave of tariffs from June 2018 added a 25% tax on steel and 10% tax on aluminum.
 These spikes have already forced many manufacturing companies into difficult positions.
 Leaders at midsize companies, those with $10 million to $1 billion in revenue, overwhelmingly say tariffs pose a threat to their business.

 Many organizations have filed for exemptions, however, it is unclear how long it’ll take for judgments on these exemptions to come out.
 According to the Commerce Department, as of September 2018, more than 37,000 steel tariff exclusion requests had been submitted, with 2,550 approved, and more than 1,800 denied.
-Some companies may continue to wait for an exemption or even try to
+Some companies may continue to wait for an exemption or even try to wait the whole situation out, thinking the tensions which led to the tariffs will subside in the near future.
+But just how long can companies wait while margins continue to narrow?

 This situation that the manufacturing industry is facing raises the question, now what do you do?